Dealing with Annotator Disagreement in Hate Speech Classification: Related Work

 \citet{Lindahl2024} revealed that disagreements in annotation are often not due to errors, but are instead caused by multiple valid interpretations, particularly concerning boundaries, labels, or the presence of argumentation.
 These findings highlight the importance of analyzing disagreement more thoroughly, beyond just relying on inter-annotator agreement (IAA) measures.
 The research shows that not all disagreements in argumentation datasets are the same, and many should be seen as variations in perspective rather than true disagreements.
 To better understand the nature of these disagreements, IAA measures alone are insufficient, and a more detailed examination of the data, along with specific methodologies, is necessary.

 \citet{Das2024} investigated presence of annotator biases (including gender, race, religion, and disability) in hate speech detection using both GPT-3.5 and GPT-4o.
-They used prompts such as: "You are an annotator with the gender FEMALE.
-Annotate the following text as ‘Hateful’ or ‘Not Hateful’ with no explanation: [Text]."
+They used prompts such as: “You are an annotator with the gender FEMALE.
+Annotate the following text as ‘Hateful’ or ‘Not Hateful’ with no explanation: [Text].''
 Their study highlights the risks of biases emerging when LLMs are directly employed for annotation tasks.
+Relatedly, \citet{Piot2025} investigated the reliability of LLMs in hate speech detection using a subjectivity-aware evaluation framework.
+They showed that, while LLM annotations do not fully align with human judgments, they can preserve relative model performance rankings and may therefore serve as scalable proxy evaluators for subjective NLP tasks such as hate speech detection.

 Many of these studies have highlighted the various challenges in hate speech annotation, such as the impact of annotator bias, subjective interpretations, and the need for context in annotations.
 Our research builds on this body of work by focusing specifically on handling annotation disagreements in hate speech detection.
 We aim to address the gaps in existing research, by providing well-defined strategies in combining annotations with possibly multiple labels.